pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--out``: Specify the path and prefix name of the output files.

-    + For eDESE:dist, the three output files are as follows:
+    + For eDESE:dist, the six output files are as follows:
-        First one is the conditional gene-based analysis results, named ***.finemapping.gene.ecs.txt** or ***.finemapping.gene.ecs.xls** (We got the susceptible genes based on this file).
-The second one is the gene-based association result file, named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
-The third one is the p-value of all variants belonging to a genes, named ***.gene.var.pvalue.txt.gz**.
-Their file formats are the same as above.
+        The first output file is the conditional gene-based analysis results, named ***.finemapping.gene.ecs.txt** or ***.finemapping.gene.ecs.xls** (We got the susceptible genes based on this file).

-        The column names of the following table in the output file are gene symbol, number of variants in the gene, chromosome,  , the position of top variant, the *p*-value, coefficient and standard error of the variant for gene expression as an eQTL.

         .. csv-table::
             :file: ./table/MCGA_dist_demo.gene.csv